Indian squash is one of the most common and favorite vegetables in North Indian households! Follow our detailed guide on How to Grow Tinda!

 Growing Requirements for Tinda

-Choose a bright sunny spot as Tinda does best in plenty of bright sunlight for 5-6 hours every day.
+Choose a bright sunny spot, as Tinda does best in plenty of bright sunlight for 5-6 hours daily.
 Please avoid placing the pot in a location that is shady or too windy.
-The low intensity of the light may result in low fruiting and the excess wind may damage the vegetables.
+The low intensity of the light may result in low fruiting, and the excess wind may damage the Tinda vegetable.

-Water the Indian Round Gourd plants when the topsoil feels dry to touch.
+Water the Tinda plants when the topsoil feels dry to the touch.
 Avoid wetting the foliage in the process.

 Tinda gourds thrive best in warm, sunny conditions of tropical or sub-tropical climates, between 25–35°C.

-Indian Round Gourd is an aggressive climber and it needs plenty of space to grow.
+Tinda is an aggressive climber, and it needs plenty of space to grow.
 To develop strong trellis support up to a height of 5-6 ft, you can use locally available materials like bamboo, wires, and pipes for the plant.
 In the absence of adequate support, the plant may result in lower fruits.

 Pests and Diseases